ping-flazh/HE-PracticalAssignment2/README.md

 Part of understanding the data, I also had to do some data clean-up, since there are quite a number of missing data.
 I dropped several columns that have a lot of missing data and not useful such as VIN, cylinder, size, etc. The rest of missing data, I filled with median for numerical data and most frequent values for categorical data.

-I use data visualization (plot) in order to easily understand the data.
-The following shows several plot that visualize data distribution for some features of the data:
+I use data visualization (plot) in order to easily understand some of the data distribution for example: car by year, price, odometer, etc. The following shows several plot that visualize distribution for some features of the data:

 ![DistYear](images/DistYear.png)
 ![DistPrice](images/DistPrice.png)